ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ---

 This post is the first detailing the debuging and hyperparameter tuning of the new energy_py implementation of DQN.  [energy_py is a reinforcement learning library for energy systems](https://github.com/ADGEfficiency/energy_py).

-The experiments ran in this post [were on the dev branch at this commit](https://github.com/ADGEfficiency/energy_py/tree/46fd1bf36f744918c962539eb8a84df96102d930).
 By the end of this work the energy_py repo has reached over 500 commits!

 ![]({{ "/assets/debug_dqn/commits.png"}})

 ![]({{ "/assets/debug_dqn/graph.png"}})

+The experiments ran in this post [were on the dev branch at this commit](https://github.com/ADGEfficiency/energy_py/tree/46fd1bf36f744918c962539eb8a84df96102d930).

-The work was done using [the energy_py wrapper](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/register.py) around the Open AI gym **cartpole-v0** environment.
-Cartpole is a good environment to debug an algorithm because it is simple (making learning easy) and I am familiar with the performance of the environment.
+The work was done using [the energy_py wrapper around the Open AI gym CartPole-v0 environment](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/register.py).
+Cartpole is a good environment to debug for two reasons.

+Cartpole is a classic reinforcement learning problem and is also reasonably simple.
+Debugging an agent on a complex environment means long run times and a low rate of hyperparameter iterations.
+Once learning has been proven on a simple environment, the generalizability of reinforcement learning should mean it can learn on more difficult environments as well.

+The second reason Cartpole is good for debugging is that I am personally familiar with how agents perform in this environment.
+I know what agent performance looks like, and I have personally run experiments on this environment many times.

-The idea of documenting this debug process comes from [Lessons Learned Reproducing a Deep Reinforcement Learning Paper](http://amid.fish/reproducing-deep-rl).
+The idea of documenting the debug and tuning process comes from [Lessons Learned Reproducing a Deep Reinforcement Learning Paper](http://amid.fish/reproducing-deep-rl).
 This post recommends keeping a detailed log of your debugging and also taking the time to form hypotheses about what might be wrong.
 This is because of the long lead time between cause and effect for reinforcement learning experiments.

 This post shows the logic behind a successful debugging, the kinds of silly errors that can easily be made and to show how cartpole often performs using DQN.
 It then starts the hyperparameter tuning process, which is continued in the second post, [DDQN hyperparameter tuning using Open AI gym cartpole](https://adgefficiency.com/dqn-tuning/).